lbologna/hbp-sp6-guidebook/_sources/online_usecases/molecular_level/el_multipipsa/el_multipipsa.rst.txt

 |

 The MultiPIPSA analysis creates as output an image file showing the pairwise distances between AC isoforms as a 2D heatmap.
-The results are also clustered using a single linkage hierachical method.
+The results are also clustered using a single linkage hierarchical method.
 The resulting dendograms are shown along the edges of the heatmap.

 .. figure:: clustering_electrostratics.png